photonn/json-to-pptx/README.md

   -d @examples/sample_payload.json
 ```

-The response contains a single choice with the generated PowerPoint attached as
+The response contains a single choice with the generated PowerPoint as a downloadable
-base64 data under `choices[0].attachments[0].data`.
+attachment.
+When deployed with DIAL_URL configured, the attachment will have a `url`
+field pointing to DIAL file storage, making it clickable in the UI.

 ```bash
 curl -X POST "http://localhost:8000/openai/deployments/json-to-pptx/chat/completions" \